TobaT3/DrawTk/README.md

 (I might have changed the repo name a bunch of times upon discovering how many repos were called TkPaint...)

-**If you have any ideas or experience any problems, please open an Issue**
+**If you have any ideas, problems or just a question, please open an Issue**

 # Usage
 ## Download